Last Updated on

 13. Small Doodles

 Last but not least on the list of small hypoallergenic dogs are Doodles.
 A Doodle is a cross between a Poodle and another dog.
-While Doodles can come in standard sizes, you can also find mini Doodles, resulting from a miniature Poodle bred with another breed.
+While Doodles can come in standard sizes, you can also find plenty of small Poodle mixes, resulting from a miniature Poodle bred with another breed.
 Mini Doodles are hypoallergenic and non-shedding and are great for people who like Poodles but want something a bit different.

 Doodles are affectionate and intelligent, but their true personalities vary depending on their parent breeds.

 - Mini Sheepadoodles